grantranda/cloven/README.md

 # Cloven

 Cloven is a 3D fractal rendering application for Mandelbulb visualization.
 It provides an interface for manipulating fractal parameters and other rendering settings in real-time.
+The program was developed with an RTX 3080 and may perform poorly on lower-end GPUs.
 Windows is the only supported operating system.

 ![Cloven](screenshots/main_view.png)